Skip to the content.

 Social Protocol

-The Wired’s social protocol provides a self-hostable base layer for user identity and data storage.
+The Wired’s social protocol provides an application-agnostic self-hostable base layer for user identity and data storage.

-Decentralized Identifiers (DIDs) provide a globally unique namespace for both users and content within The Wired.
+Decentralized Identifiers (DIDs) provide a globally unique namespace for users within The Wired.

 DIDs are a generic format for addressing content that can be extended to support any protocol.
 For example, did:web can be used to address content using a traditional web URL, while did:ipid can be used to address content over IPFS.

-A user’s DID resolves to a document containing information such as their name, cryptographic keys that can be used to verify their identity, servers to contact them at, and anything else they want to store.
+Each DID resolves to a JSON document containing information such as the user’s name, cryptographic keys that can be used to verify their identity, servers to contact them at, and anything else they want to store.

 DID Host